 Video of Free CDN Setup in WordPress

-A really simple WordPress video demo of installing the NGT jsDelivr CDN plugin for Free CDN support.
-Also testing if the Free CDN is working and support the plugins as well as themes styles and scripts.
+A simple WordPress video demo of installing the NGT jsDelivr CDN plugin for Free CDN support and testing if the Free CDN is working and support the plugins and themes styles and scripts.